josemic/eNose/README.md

 ## CONTRIBUTORS

-This project would not be possible without the great work on Epcap:
+This project would not be possible without the great work on epcap:

 https://github.com/msantos/epcap